Battery Bank Sizing Calculator

 Why does depth of discharge (DoD) matter?

 DoD is the percentage of nameplate capacity you can use without damaging cycle life.
-A 10 kWh battery rated for 50% DoD gives you 5 kWh of real, usable energy — the rest is reserve to protect the cells.
+A 10 kWh battery rated for 50% DoD gives you 5 kWh of real, usable energy; the rest is reserve to protect the cells.

 LiFePO4 tolerates 80% DoD cycle after cycle.
 AGM and Gel lose cycle life rapidly past 50% DoD: a lead-acid bank discharged to 80% routinely will last roughly half as long.
 The calculator above uses 80%/50%/50% by chemistry.

-Per kWh nameplate, lithium (LiFePO4) costs about 2× lead-acid.
-But you get 5–6× the cycles (3,000+ vs 500–1,000) and 1.6× the usable capacity per kWh (80% DoD vs 50%).
-On a per-usable-kWh-cycle basis, lithium is typically 3–4× cheaper over the bank's life.
+Per kWh nameplate, lithium (LiFePO4) prices have fallen to about 1.5–1.7x lead-acid.
+For that premium you get 3–6x the cycles (3,000+ vs 500–1,000) and 1.6x the usable capacity per kWh (80% DoD vs 50%).
+And because lead-acid needs a much bigger bank to deliver the same usable energy, the upfront cost gap for a whole bank is now small.
+On a per-usable-kWh-cycle basis, lithium is typically 3–5x cheaper over the bank's life.

 Lead-acid still has a place: short-duration emergency backup that rarely cycles, or projects where upfront cash is the tight constraint.
 For any system that cycles daily, LiFePO4 wins on total cost of ownership.